plantnet/malpolon/README.md

 **This is especially useful for `malpolon/tests/test_examples.py` which tests all the provided examples**, ensuring they do not crash.
 However, these **require having all the datasets and take a while to run**.
 Some data you might not have local access to.\
 To skip a test function, add a decorator `@pytest.mark.skip()` above the function definition.

+- **Linting**

+Likewise, do care about writing a clean code.
+The project uses `flake8`, `Pylint` and `Pydocstyle` to check the good formatting and documentation of your code.

 ## 🚆 Roadmap